 IPv6 uses 128-bit addresses, providing an enormous pool of unique addresses totaling approximately 340 undecillion (3.4 x 10^38).
 This allows each device to have a unique address, even as the number of internet-connected devices grows.

 If you’re interested in learning more about IPv4 and other information technology concepts, consider completing a course on Coursera.
 These courses help you gain the skills and knowledge you need to pursue an entry-level career in information technology.
-The Google IT Support Professional Certificate is a great place to start your journey.
-This course requires no prior experience, offers a flexible schedule, and takes an estimated six months to complete.
+The Microsoft IT Support Specialist Professional Certificate program is a great place to start your journey.
+This course requires no prior experience, offers a flexible schedule, and takes an estimated two months to complete.

 Editorial Team